List of barangays in Cabuyao

-The City of Cabuyao in the province of Laguna, Philippines is subdivided into eighteen (18) urbanized barangays.
-Six of them are located along the National Highway, six on the lakeshore of Laguna de Bay, the country's largest lake, three Poblacion Barangays which was created under the Presidential Decree No. 86 and three on the western part and elevation portion of the city.
+The City of Cabuyao in the province of Laguna, Philippines is subdivided into eighteen urbanized barangays.
+Out of which, six of them are located along the National Highway, six on the lakeshore of Laguna de Bay, the country's largest lake, three Poblacion Barangays which was created under the Presidential Decree No. 86 and three on the western part and elevation portion of the city.

 The largest barangay in terms of land area is Barangay Gulod, it is popular for being the birthplace and hometown of Charice Pempengco, the country's teen singing sensation.
 In terms of population, Barangay Mamatid is the most populous barangay of the city, it is the site of Clarmil Manufacturing, Inc., the number one manufacturer of Goldilocks products in whole Southern Luzon.